canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 ## Overview

-It is now possible to run Docker containers on Windows 10 and Windows Server, leveraging Ubuntu as a host container.
+It is now possible to run Docker containers on Windows 10 and Windows Server, leveraging Ubuntu as a hosting base.

-What could be more perfect than being able to run even your own Linux applications on Windows, using a Linux distribution you are comfortable with: Ubuntu!
+What could be more perfect than running even your own Linux applications on Windows, using a Linux distribution you are comfortable with: Ubuntu!

-It is now possible to do so by using the power of Docker and Hyper-V virtualization on Windows.
+It is now possible to do so using the power of Docker and Hyper-V virtualization on Windows.

 ![screenshot](https://assets.ubuntu.com/v1/86b2a146-win10-ubuntu-startmenu.png)